emmajanedrews/base-template/_posts/2017-11-16-october-housing-market-update-for-the-vancouver-metro-area.md

 youtube_code: oJOs3ZzbShM
 ---

 {% include youtube.html %}

+We are currently working on updating this page; if you would like to see this video, please visit out Youtube Channel: [Vallee Real Estate Group](https://www.youtube.com/user/valleerealestate)

 Last month, Metro Vancouver home sales reached typical historical levels with the majority of those sales concentrated in the townhouse and condominium markets.